alexksbr/orchestration-example/README.md

 ## Workflow Details

+### Customer Data Service
+- Acts as a stateful microservice storing customer information
+- Provides customer data to other services in the workflow
+- In a real implementation, this would be a DynamoDB-backed service
+- Currently uses an in-memory database for demonstration purposes

 ### Application Validation
 - Validates the loan application data
+- Uses customer data to perform additional validations
 - Checks if the amount is within acceptable limits
 - Returns validation result with any errors

 ### Credit Check
-- Simulates checking the applicant's credit score
+- Uses customer data to check the applicant's credit score
 - Evaluates bankruptcy history and outstanding loans
 - Returns credit check results

 ### Income Verification
-- Verifies the applicant's income and employment status
+- Uses customer data to verify the applicant's income and employment status
 - Calculates debt-to-income ratio
 - Returns income verification results